-Supporting Dementia UK at work – we need your support now more than ever
+How your company can support Dementia UK – we need your support now more than ever

 Every three minutes, someone in the UK is diagnosed with dementia.
-The challenges of families facing dementia are greater and more complex than ever before.
+As the pandemic continues the challenges of families facing dementia are greater and more complex than ever before.

 Dementia can be devastating.
 It can rob someone’s memory, personality, and ability to communicate.
-The toll on families can be catastrophic, watching their loved one deteriorate.
+The toll on families can be catastrophic, watching their loved one deteriorate over time.
 The challenges of families facing dementia could easily be forgotten in these difficult times.
-Increased isolation and the closure of groups and networks means that vital support can be very hard to find.
-This is why the specialist dementia support available through our Admiral Nurse Dementia Helpline is a lifeline to carers who are feeling isolated and alone.
+Continued isolation and closure of groups, along with reduced support networks means that support can be very hard to find.

-Debbie Robinson, chief executive at Central England Co-op, said:
+Following their donation of £25,000, Debbie Robinson, Chief Executive at Central England Co-operative said:

 As the demand for the great work and expertise of Dementia UK’s team of Admiral Nurses and Helpline inevitably increases during these worrying and uncertain times, Central England Co-op was determined to throw our support behind the charity.
 I’m so glad this donation has been so gratefully received and is already making a positive difference to the help Dementia UK can offer those people with dementia and their families.